-Our Chicago laboratory is equipped with two CKIC Automatic Plastometric Indices Determinators or Sapozhnikov Plastometers.
-These are very good instruments in determining coals expansion or contraction properties – critical of oven-life longevity.
-The X and Y indices that the Sapozhnikov Plastometer produces are used to predict oven wall pressures as well as a good indicator for coke quality.
+Our Chicago laboratory is equipped with two CKIC Automatic Plastometric Indices Determinators or Sapozhnikov Plastometers (https://www.ckic.net/products/coking-coal-indices-determinator/).
+These are very good instruments in determining coals expansion or contraction properties – critical for coke oven-life longevity.
+The X and Y indices, or total contraction (X), and plastic layer thickness (Y) that the Sapozhnikov Plastometer produces are used as a good indicator for coke quality and specifically Stability prediction.
+They can also be used to determine if a blend will be susceptible to excessive oven wall pressures.
+Recently published works in

-A FRICO plastometer in Victoria was used for three decades in the analysis of single coals and sequential blends, complementing petrography in monitoring product and blend consistency, and verifying process variables.
+A FRICO plastometer in Victoria was used for three decades in the analysis of single coals and sequential blends for Inland Steel in the late 1980s and early 1990s.
+Complementing petrography in monitoring product and blend consistency, and verifying process variables.
 It was retired in 2011 after a long tenure.

 Frico Plastometer vs Preiser Plastometer